nixzhu/Sensei/README.md

 ## Build

-To build Sensei, follow these steps:
+To build Sensei, make sure you have Xcode 14.3 installed, follow these steps:

 - Clone this repository.
 - Install [Tuist](https://docs.tuist.io/tutorial/get-started) if needed.